Theories of Democracy

 Dimitrios Halikias

-This practicum will introduce students to a range of theoretical approaches to the subject of democracy.
+This practicum will introduce students to a range of theoretical approaches to democracy.
 We will raise the question of what kind of a regime or government "democracy" is.
 Where does democracy derive its legitimacy?
 What (if anything) gives a democracy special value or authority?
-How role do deliberation, participation, and individual rights play in a democratic society?
-Our readings will survey some of the most influential articles and books written on the idea of democracy in recent decades.
-Some of these readings reconstruct historical theories of democracy and democratic authority.
-Others will offer more abstract and conceptual treatments of the connection between democracy and individual rights, equality, and consent.
-We will also consider contemporary debates over the connection between democracy as a way of life and democracy as a system of government.
-Those debates will introduce students to instrumental, epistemic, and deflationary attempts to theorize, defend, and critique democracy.
+What role do deliberation, participation, and individual rights play in a democratic society?
+Is democracy a system of government or, more ambitiously, a comprehensive way of life?
+Our readings will survey some of the most influential articles and books written on democracy in recent decades.
+Some of these readings reconstruct historical approaches to democratic theory.
+Others offer more abstract and conceptual treatments of the connection between democracy and liberalism, equality, and majority rule.